sudovivek/Portable-Servers/README.md

 - Supports both HTTP and HTTPS protocols.
 - Supports both Python 2 and Python 3.
-- Allows file uploads using the PUT method and has a delete method for deleting files.
+- Allows file uploads using the PUT & POST method and has a delete method for deleting files.
 - Automatically selects an available port from a predefined list.

 python http_server.py [options]

-### License

-This script is released under the MIT License.
-See the [LICENSE](./python_server/LICENSE) file for details.

 ### Author